 Because the amount of force that these muscles can generate is small, the ankles can only maintain our balance for a while.
 However, we need that initial response at the ankle for maintaining our balance in many everyday situations.

-With more substantial balance challenges, we need to bring in other postural control strategies (I will discuss these in another article!).
+With more substantial balance challenges, we need to bring in other postural control strategies.

 For an effective ankle strategy, we need adequate strength and stability in the ankle joint.
 Performing targeted ankle strength exercises will build this stability and ensure our ankles can successfully work to help us maintain our balance.